Bushfires have increased in both frequency and severity in recent years, inflicting massive damage to many Australian homes.

 Something as simple as replacing windows and doors can make a big difference when it comes to making your house more resilient against bushfires.

 The best thing you can do to increase the bushfire safety of your home is to choose materials and features that are resilient against bushfires.
 Luckily, Accent’s entire product range complies to BAL Ratings.
-Not to mention the added value that aluminium doors and windows can add to your home.

 Still confused about the most fire-safe choices for windows and doors?
 The knowledgeable Accent Windows team are happy to help.
 Get in touch today to find the best options for your home.